dartlangfr/risk-codelab/docs/rules.md

 | 2     | 1,1 | 0 | 1 |
 | 2     | 3,1 | 1 | 0 |

+If the attacked territory have no army left it is conquered.
+You must move at least one army from the attacking territory to the conquered territory (there must be at least 1 army in every territory).

 ### Fortification